 Q. Can you create a heading without using styles?

 A. Yes!
-You can just make a heading by bumping up the font size and making it bold.
+You can make a heading by adjusting the font size and making it bold.
 However, using styles is usually simpler and keeps things uniform.

 Conclusion